sabidhasan/courses/notes/learning-ruby/Ruby.md

 ## Questions

 - What variables are available in a view.
-Scaffold gen provides a `notice` and instance variables get included but what else?
+Scaffold gem provides a `notice` and instance variables get included but what else?
-- How does `respond_do` and `status` work from the return of a controller
+- How does `respond_to` and `status` work from the return of a controller